Sure Dividend

 Stanley Black & Decker’s key competitive advantage remains its well-known brands.
 The company also spends heavily on research and development in order to bring new products to market.

 As you can see, Stanley Black & Decker was far from immune to the last recession.
 Adjusted EPS fell more than 30% from 2007 to 2009.
-However, the company quickly recovered and posted a new high for adjusted EPS by 2010.
+However, the company quickly recovered and posted a new high for adjusted EPS in 2010.

 Valuation & Expected Returns